soundpress/RulesOfNYC/docs/c07/index.rst

 (b) If a claim is received by the Department for a forfeited vehicle, the Department shall maintain custody of such vehicle pending the determination of the claim.

-(c) If no timely claim for a forfeited vehicle is received by the Department, or if all claim(s) are denied by the Commissioner, or if the vehicle is not redeemed in accordance with § 12-08, the Department shall give notice of the public sale of the forfeited vehicle by placing an advertisement in a newspaper of general circulation not less than twenty (20) days before the deadline for submission of bids.
+(c) If no timely claim for a forfeited vehicle is received by the Department, or if all claim(s) are denied by the Commissioner, or if the vehicle is not redeemed in accordance with 16 RCNY § 12-08, the Department shall give notice of the public sale of the forfeited vehicle by placing an advertisement in a newspaper of general circulation not less than twenty (20) days before the deadline for submission of bids.
 Such advertisement shall notify the public of:

    (1) the opportunity to submit sealed competitive bids for the purchase of the forfeited vehicle;